♦♦♦ Welcome to Zoar Church ♦♦♦

 Sierra Leone appeal

-Following the terrible destruction of homes, properties and lives in Freetown, Sierra Leone, the World Church Relationships Team with the support of All We Can are collecting donations toward relief work in the area.
+Following the terrible destruction of homes, properties and lives in Freetown, Sierra Leone, the World Church Relationships Team are collecting donations toward relief work in the area.

 It was with great shock and sympathy that we watched the destruction of homes, properties and lives of the flood victims in Sierra Leone on the 14 August 2017.